A cutting-surface consensus approach for distributed robust optimization of multi-agent systems: Numerical case studies

 Moreover, we compare our termination algorithm with the finite-time consensus algorithm in \cite{xie2017stop}.
 In solving the (DRCP), the finite-time consensus algorithm achieves termination in the fourth iteration of Algorithm \ref{alg:DRCP}, as shown in Figure \ref{fig3}.
 However, the resulting solution is not the approximate optimal solution for the (DRCP).
 In contrast, our distributed termination algorithm not only ensures the consensus of the solutions but also guarantees their approximate optimality upon termination of Algorithm \ref{alg:DRCP}.
-Besides, when solving the (${\rm ADRCP^k}$), our solution is more accurate than that of the finite-time consensus algorithm \cite{xie2017stop} under the same consensus accuracy $\epsilon_1$.
+Moreover, when solving the (${\rm ADRCP^k}$), the optimality gap of our solution is smaller than that achieved by the finite-time consensus algorithm in \cite{xie2017stop} under the same consensus accuracy $\epsilon_1$.
 This stems from the introduction of the zeroth-order stopping conditions (\ref{stopping_criterion1_b}) and (\ref{stopping_criterion1_c}), enabling the DPG algorithm to generate a more approximate optimal solution for each agent, as shown in Figure \ref{fig4}.